NaderNemati/Federated-Learning-Pipeline/README.md

 # Federated-Learning-Pipeline

 Federated Learning (FL) is a distributed machine learning approach that allows multiple clients (such as mobile devices or institutions) to collaboratively train a shared model without sharing raw data.
-This approach is particularly useful in scenarios where data privacy is crucial, such as in healthcare or finance, where sharing sensitive information is not permissible.
+This approach is particularly useful in scenarios where data privacy is crucial, such as in healthcare or finance, where sharing sensitive information is not permissible [McMahan et al. (2017).
+"Communication-Efficient Learning of Deep Networks from Decentralized Data](https://proceedings.mlr.press/v54/mcmahan17a.html).

 ## Federated Learning Pipeline on MNIST and CIFAR10